githubilizer/pytorchSilencer/README.md

    - Set the threshold and click "Predict Silences"
    - Save the processed output

+When running from the command line, the LSTM model automatically uses a long-silence threshold derived from the training data.
+You can override this by passing `--duration-threshold` with a custom number of seconds.

 ## Transcript Format

 The application expects transcripts in the following format: